 NOTE!
 To enable this function, please make sure the UPnP component is installed on the computer.
-Please refer to Appendix A: Install UPnP Components for UPnP component installation procedure.
+Please see Appendix A: Installing UPnP Components, p.
+101 for the installation procedure.

-• Enable UPnP port forwarding
+Enable UPnP port forwarding

 When the UPnP port forwarding is enabled, the camera is allowed to open the web server port on the router automatically.